 Ideally you will contact us during your application process to ensure that arrangements can be put in place promptly, but you are welcome to get in touch any time during your course.

 Student Services, Lower Ground Floor, Neuadd Rathbone, College Road, Bangor.
 It can be accessed via College Road or Love Lane.

 Please see the online location map for Neuadd Rathbone.

-- Alternatively you can access entrance 2 through the gates off Love Lane and use the ramp, thereby avoiding steps.
+Alternatively, to avoid the steps, you can access the main entrance through the gates off Love Lane and use the ramp.